rust-stuco/lectures/week5/errors_traits.md

 # Trait Definitions

 So how do we use traits?
-We `impl`ement them for a struct:
+We `impl`ement them on a struct:

 ```rust
 struct Rectangle {